OWASP/wstg/checklist/README.md

 7. In the 'File Upload' dialog, paste the previously copied URL (from step 3) into the 'File name' field, click the 'Open' button.
 8. Wait a few seconds and a 'Import file' dialog should be displayed (choose your 'Import location', likely 'Replace spreadsheet'), then click the 'import data' button.
 9. You should now have a fully populated and functional Web Security Testing Guide Checklist Google sheet, with the four tabs as mentioned above.

+Note: These instructions are based on use of Mozilla Firefox (72.0.1) on Win 10, and Google sheets on 2020-01-12.
+Minor procedural differences may be necessary for other browsers, OSes, or future iterations of Google sheets.